-Each year, the University Writing Program hosts an essay competition in conjunction with the First Year Academic Convocation.
+Each year, the University Writing Program hosts an essay competition.
 Founded in the early 1990s by Stephen McPartlin, this award honors excellent writing by first year students at the University of Notre Dame.
-Three awards are given, and winning essays will be published in the 2015 edition of Fresh Writing, the annual journal of the best essays written by students in the College of the First Year of Studies.
+Three awards are given, and winning essays are published in Fresh Writing, the annual journal of the best essays written by first year students.

 Guidelines for Faculty

 - Professors may each nominate one essay written by a student enrolled in the professor’s Writing and Rhetoric or University Seminar course during the 2020 spring or fall semesters.
 The essay must be based on work undertaken for that course.

 - The nominated essay must make an argument about a given topic.

 - The essay may include original research by the writer.